Database write back

 4.3.
 Add view parameters

-Open the Parameters window, and click Add New to add a new view parameter.
+Open the Parameters window, click Add New to add a new view parameter, and rename it to something meaningful such as Project.

-Assign this to the @project parameter defined in the stored procedure.
+Select the @project parameter defined in the stored procedure to pass a value to it.

 Click the Parameters button to return to the list of All View Parameters.